Stay Safe in Benidorm

 MOBILE PHONES: Be careful how you list your personal numbers.

-Mobile Phone safety Tips
+8. Mobile Phone Safety

 You will find a list of emergency numbers HERE